ambehnam/moose/framework/doc/content/source/constraints/PeriodicSegmentalConstraint.md

 !alert note title=Parallel offsets
 Due to current restrictions on `AutomaticMortarGeneration`, the opposing surfaces must be directly opposite along the unit normal direction.

+As mentioned above, the $\lambda$ discretization needs to be continuous along patches of element faces (`LAGRANGE`, not `MONOMIAL`) in order to be stable, but must be discontinuous along corners of the mesh where the outward unit normal $\hat{n}$ is discontinuous since it is a flux variable (see the thrid condition [strong-form]).
+An easy way to do this is to make a separate `LAGRANGE` variable for each 'face' of the model with different $\hat{n}$, which usually corresponds with different named side-sets or boundaries used for creating lower-dimensional mesh surfaces.
+This approach is demonstrated in many of the test input files.

+!alert warning title=Solver Type NEWTON
+The `PJFNK` solver does not perform well for discrete systems lacking terms on the diagonal of the Jacobian matrix, such as this mortar method.
+Thus, the `NEWTON` solver is recommended.

 !syntax parameters /Constraints/PeriodicSegmentalConstraint